 The narrative makes fun of the vampire lore through the daily – or rather nightly – routine of this unhip quartet who are trying to adapt to the 21st century.
 The mixed results of their efforts are similar to the challenges of being human, providing a lot of relatable funny moments.
 They have difficulty getting into clubs, cleaning up after meals, dealing with relationships, and maintaining a strict diet.

 Other characters are thrown in to add more funny moments when the jokes run out – newly turned vampire Nick, mild-mannered Stu, aspiring vampire Jackie, and a group of werewolves.

 The movie’s use of practical effects and minimal CGI is clever.
 They’re able to deliver believable and funny action scenes without the need to sink a lot of money on visual effects.

 The whole cast is superb as each actor turns in great performances.
-Jemaine Clement, Taika Waititi and Jonny Brugh stay true to their characters but insert enough human-like goofiness to make them personable.
+Jemaine Clement, Taika Waititi, and Jonny Brugh stay true to their characters and insert enough human-like goofiness to make them personable.
 The rest shine as much as the principal cast when they’re needed to bring in variety to the vampire parody.